 Computer software is key for helping any business succeed.
 Technology has gotten to a point where if you aren’t “tapped” into the many tech advancements which now exist, your company is doomed for failure.
 Gone are the days when the fax machine was the most advanced tool in a company’s arsenal.
 Gone are the days when floppy disks kept workers hypnotized by their software storing prowess.
 Software, hardware, and office equipment technology have jumped forward 100 times further than these earlier iterations.

 Highlighting how energy retailers operate includes focusing on the software which they utilize.
 This includes accounting software, time tracking software, website building software, and communication software.
 One form of commonly used communication software these companies use is Quixotic 360.
 This software acts as a SaaS platform for energy retailers.
-They focus on communication with the distributor when it comes to everything related to processing, automating the generation and exchange of XML files in a bidirectional and end-to-end manner.
+They focus on communication with the utility company when it comes to everything related to processing, automating the generation and exchange of XML files in a bidirectional and end-to-end manner.

 Quixotic 360 also provides users with a single repository of information, integration with third-party companies, real-time processing reports, and file processing.
 Utilizing such technology helps to keep an energy retailer functioning at its most peak ability.
 As we’ve seen with the recent snowstorms across the United States, this is crucial to keep people’s electricity functioning.